jrosebr/Juicy-Brick-Breaker/README.md

 ## Implementation

-- A unique pixelated font
-- Colored the Bricks
+- Changed the colors
-- Animated the Bricks to drop into place
+- Animated the bricks falling into place, and falling off screen when hit
-- Animated the Ball when it comes into contact with the Paddle, Brick, or Wall
+- Animated the Paddle and Ball when they are hit
 - Added particle effects to the Paddle and Bricks when the ball hits them
+- Shake the screen when the player loses a life
 - Added sound effects for when the ball hits the other objects
 - Added music to overplay during gameplay
 - Added shaders to the main menu, background, and fever bar.